 Miriam lived in Albania and often played with children who live in poverty.
 The last week of her life she had a lot of fun during a summer camp in one of the mountain villages which she visited often.
-She had been singing, praying, dancing and playing together with two-hundred Albanian children.
-During summer camp, Miriam was infected with a bacteria, which caused acute bloodpoisoning.
+Singing, praying, dancing and playing together with two-hundred Albanian children.
+During summer camp, she was infected with a bacteria, which caused acute bloodpoisoning.
 While she was sleeping she changed life.
-Changing life, that’ s the Albanian expression for dying.
+Changing life, the Albanian expression for dying.
 Through death Miriam was carried away to new life.

 A king’ s daughter, a princess, robed in beautiful clothing woven with gold.
 Lovely she is, led besides her virgin companions to the king!
 What a joyful, glad procession as they enter in the palace gates!